thebithead/nuodb-operator/README.md

 ### Sample nuodb-cr.yaml deployment file

-The nuodb-operator/deploy directory includes sample Custom Resources to deploy the NuoDB database.
+The nuodb-operator/deploy/crds directory includes sample Custom Resources yaml files that can be used to deploy a NuoDB database.
 For example,

 `nuodb_v2alpha1_nuodb_cr.yaml`